sfox1975/Udacity-DAND-Project-6/README.md

 #### Friend 2 provided the following feedback after reviewing Take 3:

 “Looks nice!
-All I’d say is that I figured out what the orange dots do but maybe you should add them to the legend so that its obvious to the user.”
+One minor comment: I figured out what the orange dots are there for but maybe you should add them to the legend so that its obvious to the user.”

 ### Udacity Forum Feedback